 When you have a professional-looking pricing document, there’s no opportunity for customers to misunderstand and, equally important, no confusion on your side.
 You’ll never again have to ask yourself, ‘Is $50 too much for that quick 20-minute check-up?’

-Finally, we’ve discussed how field service customer experience is set to overtake price as a key decision factor in 2020.
-So it’s high time that you make sure you’re focusing more on offering an experience than a cheap service.
+Finally, we’ve discussed how field service customer experience has overtaken price as a key decision factor since 2020.
+So, it’s high time that you make sure you’re focusing more on offering an experience than a cheap service.
 More and more people will look for a positive impression than saving a couple of bucks, especially if it’s the kind of service that makes you stand out from the competition.